 In the world of TV, the format owners will hope to make money from their TV show brand when it’s not even on air, but of course the broadcaster will have an opinion on that!
 After all, it’s their audience, right?
 And in fact, if you’re distributing your content via any sort of channel, you’re going have a fight with whoever is between you and the end user.

 If you do decide to make a play for your own audience, inevitably it’s because you want to take back a greater portion of control and commercial potential.
 You’ll want to sell better sponsorship packages that deliver measurable for brands.
 You’ll want to drive subscriptions to your OTT play or your VIP fan club.
 You’ll want to sell as much of your own merchandise as possible, at full price and take out the middleman.
+Perhaps, you'll want to drive conversions through fan engagement experiences.
 And you may simply want to engage with a positive dialogue with your fans on your own terms - their sentiment is at the core of your business, and let’s be honest, your fans on Instagram aren’t opening that app just because of you.
 Accept, it, you are probably a fleeting moment within their many hours of screen time a day.

 ”We’re famous, they’re passionate about us, we must change that!”, says the CEO

 So you’ll organise a workshop and draw out a diagram of tech components needed, or upgrades to make; someone paid large sums of money on a day rate will design a new customer journey and you’ll run complex RFP processes for companies to “build” your digital products.
 You might even consider in-house development and wonder if your CTO is up to it.
 Someone will send round a report on Customer Data Platforms and you’ll wonder whether you need one.
 Then someone will surface scalability and you’ll worry about embarrassing failures on launch day.